Zest Logo

 • Increased sensitivity to heat or cold in the treated area

-Less common effects include flu-like symptoms or folliculitis (small red bumps near hair follicles).
+Less common effects include flu-like symptoms or folliculitis, which means small red bumps near hair follicles.

 A Note on the Black Box Warning:

-You might see a warning on your packaging mentioning possible risk of lymphoma or skin cancer.
+You might see a warning on your packaging about a possible risk of lymphoma or skin cancer.
 We understand that can feel alarming, and we want to give you the full picture.

-• It comes from animal studies using very high doses, and from patients taking oral or injectable immune-suppressing medicines — which are very different from these topical (skin-only) treatments
+• It comes from animal studies using very high doses, and from patients taking oral or injectable immune-suppressing medicines.
+Those are very different from topical, skin-only treatments.

 • Large studies in people using these creams have not shown a clear increase in cancer risk when used as directed.